 top of page

-After twenty-seven years of dedication, DANCE MONKS (1999–present) is in the planning phase of building a home for its local programs and international artist residencies.
-La Milpa: Arts Refuge, opening in 2026, will be located in the farming village of Estancia de Canal in Guanajuato, Mexico—a land that sings of milpas, Otomi medicine, and ancestral memory.
+After more than twenty-seven years of dedication, DANCE MONKS (1999-present) is in the planning phase of building an ecological home for its local cultural programs and international artist residencies.
+La Milpa: Arts Refuge, will be located at the foot of the Picacho mountains in the farming village of Estancia de Canal in Guanajuato, Mexico—on a land that sings of milpas, Otomi medicine, and ancestral memory.
+Rooted in collaboration with local wisdom keepers, the project includes over 30 acres dedicated to a Nature Reserve of native plant restoration, watershed, and wildlife protection.

 In a world in need of places to gather, repair, and reimagine relationships across borders, La Milpa will offer a refuge to reconnect with our more-than-human selves, one another, and the land.
 As a bicultural dance company, DANCE MONKS’ work grows from community-responsive listening.
 After more than two decades of collaboration—and raised on both sides of la frontera—Founders, Rodrigo Esteva and Mirah Moriarty, bring unique perspectives on creating bridges of care through interdisciplinary practice.